 Quadratec Channel Editor

 If the answer is no, or you just are not sure, then it is a good idea to take an honest evaluation of the vehicle's inside.
-Look at carpeting, seats, floor protection, even storage space, when deciding if certain upgrades are needed.
-Think of it as a spring tune up for your Jeep’s interior.
-Just like what you do for the house.
+Look at carpeting, seats, floor protection, even storage space, and decide if upgrades—or better protection items—are needed.
+Think of it as a tune up for your Jeep’s interior.
+Just like you do for its engine.

 Here are five of the top interior products that continually are on the ‘most wanted’ list when it comes to sprucing up your Jeep’ cabin.

 Jeep seats are affected by the elements more so than just about any other type of vehicle seating.
 In the winter months that means continuous exposure to moisture every time you and your passengers climb in the Jeep.
-But things can get much worse when the weather turns warmer because once that top goes down, those seats can be assaulted by weather and sun, not to mention the usual water, mud or other debris.
+But things may also have gotten worse over the previous summer because once that top goes down, those seats can be assaulted by weather and sun, not to mention the usual water, mud or other debris.
 And if you have rolled into the winter without doing any seat maintenance, then things may be pretty bad.

 This is why Jeep seat covers are one of the most popular interior products out there, year after year, and make for a great upgrade heading into warmer weather.
 Whether it is snug-fitting neoprene, vinyl, ballistic nylon, polycotton, or some other material, seat covers give your current seats the shield they need to increase their overall longevity, while offering you a good bit of comfort.
 Plus, covers can hide seat imperfections and, with all kinds of color combinations, they can also provide a nice way to change over the vehicle's interior look.

 Just like with Jeep seats, your vehicle's carpeting can also come under attack from the elements.
 And it doesn't really matter if that top is off, either.
 Everyday wear and tear can chip away at a Jeep's carpeting over time just as much as tracking in mud or snow, or accidentally leaving the top down in the rain.
-So before your carpeting needs an overhaul, upgrading to a highly protective set of floor liners is a great way to ensure your Jeep’s carpeting remains at its best as the warmer months approach.
+So before your carpeting really needs an overhaul, upgrading to a highly protective set of floor liners is a great way to ensure your Jeep’s carpeting remains at its best.

-Most liners are custom designed to perfectly fit the Jeep's front and back footwell area, and even come with anchors so the liners do not move around.
+Most liners are custom designed to perfectly fit the Jeep's front and back footwell areas, and even come with anchors so the liners do not move around.
 Some are carpeted, while others are rubberized or plastic with high edges and grooves to trap moisture or spills.
 And the best part, floor liners are simple to remove and hose off following a spill or other mess.
 Much easier than having to pull out vast sections of carpeting.

 Consoles / Storage